OpenNebula/marketplace-docs/source/service/k3s.rst

 .. important::

-    For the LoadBalancer to work the range must be routable inside and outside of the Kubernetes nodes and must be reserved to the Kubernetes!
+    For the LoadBalancer to work the range must be routable inside and outside of the K3s nodes and must be reserved to the K3s cluster nodes!

 Trivial example to demonstrate how LoadBalancer can be used is below.